 Device, screen and accessory images simulated.
-Coverage not available in some areas.
+Coverage not available in some areas; see coverage details at T-Mobile.com.
+Capable device required to achieve 4G/4G LTE speeds.
 See brochures and Terms and Conditions (including arbitration provision) at T-Mobile.com, for rate plan information, charges for features and services, and restrictions and details, including important limitations on availability and reliability of 9-1-1 emergency service when using Wi-Fi calling.

-Wi-Fi° and the Wi-Fi logo are registered trademarks of the Wi-Fi Alliance.
-Bluetooth° is a registered trademark of Bluetooth SIG, Inc. worldwide and are used by T-Mobile under license.
+The Bluetooth® word mark and logo are owned by the Bluetooth SIG, Inc. and are used by T-Mobile under license.
 T-Mobile and the magenta color are registered trademarks of Deutsche Telekom AG.
-The Visual Voicemail and Name ID icons are trademarks, of T-Mobile USA, Inc. LTE is a trademark of ETSI. ©2015 T-Mobile USA, Inc.
+The Visual Voicemail and T-Mobile TV icons are trademarks, of T-Mobile USA, Inc. Android, Google, Google Play Store, Google Maps, YouTube and Gmail are trademarks of Google Inc. LTE is a trademark of ETSI. ©2015 T-Mobile USA, Inc.

-For Your Safety
+Safety